What is the Difference Between Heart Attack and Angina

 by | Aug 22, 2014 | Health, Mens Health, Women's Health | 0 comments

-Heart diseases, strokes, and other cardiovascular diseases are among the leading causes of death in the US.
+Heart diseases, strokes, and other cardiovascular diseases are among the leading causes of death in the US, accounting for 800,000 adults each year.
+Of these, 150,000 follow in the age group of 65.
 According to the National Heart, Lung, and Blood Institute’s Atherosclerotic Risk in Communities (ARIC) Study and Cardiovascular Health Study (CHS), an estimated 10 million people in the US suffer from angina and heart attack.
-Two main reasons for heart disease, as per the National Centre for Chronic Disease Prevention and Health Promotion, are high blood pressure and cholesterol, which leads to heart problems like angina and heart attack.
+Two main reasons for heart disease, as per the National Centre for Chronic Disease Prevention and Health Promotion, are high blood pressure and cholesterol, which lead to heart problems like Angina and Heart attack.

-There is only a thin line of demarcation and no major difference between both.
-Pain in the chest characterizes both, but if the pain goes away, then there is no danger.
-But if the pain does not go away even after rest, then it is a warning sign and is the onset of a heart attack.
+There is only a thin line of demarcation and no major difference between them.
+Both are characterized by chest pain, but if the pain goes away, then there is no danger; if the pain does not go even after rest, then it is a warning sign and the onset of a heart attack.

-Other symptoms could also be associated with angina, such as nausea, fatigue, weakness, light-headedness, sweating, and shortness of breath (more common in people with diabetes and older people).
+Other symptoms that could also be associated with Angina are nausea, fatigue, weakness, light-headedness, sweating, and shortness of breath (more common in diabetics and older people).

 Some people confuse angina with strokes.
-Stroke is independent of heart functioning; it has nothing to do with the heart, or it does very little if it does.
+Stroke is independent of heart functioning; it has nothing to do with the heart or very little to do with it.
 It occurs when the brain cells are deprived of the blood supply, resulting in a stroke.
-Symptoms of stroke include:
+Symptoms of stroke include:-

 • Sudden severe headache with no known cause